Engineering (ENGR)

 Spring.

 This course will prepare students to be competent technical writers, both for the scientific community and the general public.
-Students will learn how to construct well researched and organized papers and lab reports that meet proper grammar guidelines.
+Students will learn how to construct well researched and organized papers, lab reports, and technical instructions that meet formal English grammar guidelines.
 This will include appropriate use of figures and tables in technical communications.
-Students will also learn how to write technical directions for assembly and use of equipment.
-This course meets the graduation requirement for WF 105 for Engineering, Engineering Technology, and Computer Science majors.
+Throughout all activities, students will practice information literacy by learning to navigate the information landscape, locating bias in media and other resources, and performing lateral reading to fact check information.
+This course meets the graduation requirement for WF 105 for Engineering, Engineering Technology, and Computer Science majors and the General Education requirement for Information Literacy.

-P: Declared major in Engineering or Engineering Technology or Computer Science AND WF 100 or WF 164 with a C or better or ACT English score of 25 or above, or SAT Reading Test score of 32 or above
+P: WF 100 or WF 164 with a C or better or ACT English score of 25 or above, or SAT Reading Test score of 32 or above

 Fall and Spring.